 Last Christmas I got a dog.
-I’ve never owned one.
-No sob story.
-Parents made it clear who would carry the canine’s responsibility.
-I wasn’t that guy.
+Carolyn, my girlfriend at the time, spoke passionately that I would feel calmer owning one.
+I’d never owned a dog.
+My parents made it clear when I was a child who would carry the canine’s responsibility (poop-scooping, mainly).
+I wasn’t that guy (then).

 Forty-five years later I find myself in Mostly Mutts.
-My family felt it time to introduce new members.
-Carolyn let me in on “real dog life” with an animal well-trained, fun, and even-tempered.
-There grew a hankering to get one.
+My fairweather Roswell family felt it time to introduce new members.
+Carolyn let me experience “real dog life” with an animal well-trained, fun, and even-tempered.
+There grew in me a hankering to get one.

 I named her Daisy.
 Don’t know why I picked Daisy.
 We walked into Mostly Mutts with zero expectations.
 Twenty-four hours later we returned to take Daisy home.
 I was terrified.